 The Nissan LEAF is proving to be a popular new car purchase, and with European sales up 33% in 2014 it now makes up an impressive 26% of the entire electric car market in Europe.
 One of the potential downsides of purchasing a new LEAF is the battery hire costs - something that many used examples don't have.

 They make good sense as a day-to-day car if you don't have too far to travel as they're comfortable, nippy off the line thanks to instant torque and have a top speed of 89 mph which is plenty.
-Maximum range on 2013- models is 124 miles.
-We're not quite sure what to make of the strange graphics on this example…
+Maximum range on 2013- models is 124 miles, while Nissan claim the most recent LEAF can achieve up to 239 miles (based on WLTP cycle).

 Used Nissan LEAF